openSUSE/news-o-o/_posts/2010-11-06-opensuse-weekly-news-issue-148-is-out.markdown

- The Self-Assessment Checklist is constructed using at least two concepts from well-established models of process maturity such as the Software Engineering Instituteâ€™s Capability Maturity Model: (...)"
+ The Self-Assessment Checklist is constructed using at least two concepts from well-established models of process maturity such as the Software Engineering Institute’s Capability Maturity Model: (...)"